!Call To Action

 Keeping Fido Safe

 There are treatments available for heartworm.
 However, these can be expensive, and also aren’t much fun for poor Fido, who may have to be on a very low activity schedule for a while.
 It’s both safer, cheaper, and easiest to protect your pet.
 There are several different heartworm prevention products on the market, such as oral chews and injections.
-It’s also important to have your furry buddy tested regularly, and keep an eye out for the symptoms listed above.
+It’s also important to have your furry buddy tested regularly, which is part of our veterinary wellness and pet vaccination services, and keep an eye out for the symptoms listed above.
 Even the best products may not provide 100 percent protection, as there is some evidence of certain strains becoming resistant.
 Ask your vet for more information.

 As a trusted vet clinic in Carmel Valley, CA, we encourage you to schedule an appointment with us for your furry companion.
 Contact us today to book your pet’s next appointment!